 10. French 75

 Forget the Arc de Triomphe; Harry’s New York Bar, Paris, offers just as much culture, dating back to 1911.
-Also the birthplace of the Bloody Mary, the French 75 is a light, refreshing and sophisticated cocktail that suits its Parisian surroundings perfectly.
+Also the birthplace of the Bloody Mary, the French 75 is a light, refreshing and sophisticated French cocktail that suits its Parisian surroundings perfectly.

 Simple to make with added bubbles, sit back with one of these in hand, close your eyes, and think of Paris.
 Ahh, la vie est belle!